MatheusMnz/javaPrograms/README.md

-# Several programs working on Object Orientation concepts with JAVA.
+# Programs working on Object Orientation concepts with JAVA.